-The Top 5 Free Survey Makers
+Top 6 Free Survey Maker Tools For Marketers

 Here’s what’s included in the free plan:

-- Unlimited surveys
+- Unlimited surveys.

-- Ability to embed surveys in email or website, and share to social media
+- Ability to embed surveys in email or website, or share to social media.

-- Export to PDF
+- Export to PDF.

-- Password protection and HTTPS encryption
+- Password protection and HTTPS encryption.

 What’s missing from the free plan:

-- Unlimited questions and responses
+- Unlimited questions and responses.

-- Ability to export to XLS or CSV
+- Ability to export to XLS or CSV.

-- Survey logic (ability to skip or trigger questions)
+- Survey logic (ability to skip or trigger questions).

-- Custom branding
+- Custom branding.

-- Team collaboration
+- Team collaboration.

-- Real-time responses
+- Real-time responses.

-- Multilingual surveys
+- Multilingual surveys.

-- Integration with Google Sheets, Tableau, Shopify, Zendesk, Eventbrite, and others
+- Integration with Google Sheets, Tableau, Shopify, Zendesk, Eventbrite, and others.

 Price: Freemium.
-Paid plans range from $20 to $60 per month.
+Paid plans start at $25 per month.

-Best for: Zoho users, or anyone who needs a level of security for their surveys.
+Best for: Zoho users, or anyone who needs an extra level of security for their surveys.

-SurveyGizmo is an advanced survey maker developed for the enterprise client.
 Paid features include custom coding so you can customize every single element of your survey, from the survey URL to the form logic.

 They stand out among free survey makers for being one of the few (besides Google Forms) to offer unlimited questions and Excel exports in their free plan.
 Clients include Disney, Salesforce, Verizon, and The Home Depot.